What is Inside a Lithium Battery?

 Now, it’s time to understand how each cell assembles a battery pack.
 A single battery pack may contain many individual cells.

-Firstly, the manufacturer assembles the cells into a rack and wields each cell to the other from both the anode and cathode.
+Firstly, the manufacturer assembles the cells into a rack and welds each cell to the other from both the anode and cathode.
 The quantity of cells depends upon the AH required.
 For example, a 50Ah battery will need 15 cells.

 After the welding and binding procedure, the manufacturer installs a battery management system BMS that ensures the proper working of all battery components.